psychogenic/kicad-skip/README.md

 #### using named attributes

 Some collections contain elements that have an identifier that it would be reasonable to believe is unique, such as `symbol`.
 In such cases, named attributes are available as well.

+This isn't of great use for general purpose scripts, but for navigating in a REPL it's a huge time saver.

 These are all dynamically generated based on the contents of the source.